oracle/opengrok/docker/README.md

 synchronize all its repositories (e.g. it will do `git pull` for Git repositories).

+Projects are enabled in this setup and there is no way how to change that.

 ### Indexer logs

 The indexer/mirroring is set so that it does not log into files.